-HudsonAlpha Institute for Biotechnology, in collaboration with Kailos Genetics (both based in Huntsville, Alabama) is offering FREE genetic cancer risk testing for breast and ovarian cancers, as well as a host of other cancers, to all women and men 19 and older in Madison, Jackson, Limestone, Marshall and Morgan Counties for a limited time.
-There is also an opportunity to GIFT A TEST to someone you care about and could benefit from this information.
+HudsonAlpha Institute for Biotechnology, in collaboration with Kailos Genetics (both based in Huntsville, Alabama) is offering FREE genetic cancer risk testing for breast and ovarian cancers, as well as a host of other cancers, to all women and men 28-30 in Madison, Jackson, Limestone, Marshall and Morgan Counties for a limited time.
+All other residents of these counties are eligible for the discounted rate of $129.
+You may also GIFT A TEST to someone you care about and could benefit from this information.

 The idea for Information is Power emerged from a challenge issued to HudsonAlpha at the 2014 Tie the Ribbons breast and ovarian cancer fundraising event.
-HudsonAlpha developed the project to allow individuals in North Alabama access to information about their cancer risks.
+HudsonAlpha developed the project to provide individuals access to information about their inherited cancer risks through genetic testing.

-Phase one launched in October 2015, offering free tests to women in Madison County, Huntsville and Madison.
-The results from the first year were powerful: more than 1400 people were screened, and 4% have discovered they test positive for a gene change that increases the risk of developing cancer.
-Based on personal and family history information provided by these patients, half of the positive patients to date would not have been recommended for testing under standard medical guidelines.
-To date, almost 4,200 Alabamians have more information about their genetic cancer risk.
-Thanks to a donation from the Russel Hill Foundation, we can continue providing answers to the community for another year.
+Phase one launched in October 2015, offering free tests to women in Madison County: more than 1400 people were screened the first year.
+Since then nearly 6000 people have participated and 4% have discovered they test positive for a gene change that increases the risk of developing cancer.
+Based on personal and family history information provided by these patients, half of the positive patients would not have been recommended for testing under standard medical guidelines.

 Changes in multiple genes are associated with increased risks for a variety of cancers.
 The Information is Power screening program will provide access to testing of several dozen genes, including BRCA1 and BRCA2, linked to hereditary cancer risk.
 Although changes in these genes are rare, it is important to identify them because healthcare providers can use this information to alter a patient’s care or identify cancer at an earlier stage.

 Any consenting adult (19+) is able to learn about their cancer risk through the test developed by Kailos Genetics.
-Women and men residing in Madison, Jackson, Limestone, Marshall and Morgan Counties can take the test at no cost for a limited time.
+Women and men residing in Madison, Jackson, Limestone, Marshall and Morgan Counties ages 28-30 can take the test at no cost for a limited time.
+Other age groups can participate for the reduced cost of $129.

 Testing can be initiated by visiting the Kailos Genetics website.
-After entering some basic information, you will receive a test kit through the mail.
+After entering some basic information, including a physician who you would like to authorize your test, you will receive a test kit through the mail.
 To qualify for the free or reduced cost testing through the Information is Power screening program, proof of age and residency must be returned to the lab with your sample.

 Upon receiving the gift notification, the recipient will then go directly to the Kailos website and order the test with the unique code.